Which is Better Term or Whole Life Insurance?

-There are many differences between Term Life and Whole Life Insurance.
+Term Life Insurance vs Whole Life Insurance, there are many differences between the two.
 Specifically when it comes to cost of life insurance, coverage length, cash value growth, living benefits and many other things.

-Before shopping for life insurance coverage – or before going forward with the purchase of a policy – it is important to learn the difference between term life and whole life insurance.
+Before shopping for life insurance coverage – or before going forward with the purchase of a policy – it is important to learn the difference in term life vs whole life insurance.

 Why does this really matter?

 There are several good reasons for this.
 Even though both are life insurance policies the benefits that are offered can differ substantially.

 So, having an in-depth understanding of the different types of life insurance coverage – and how they work – can be highly advantageous in a number of ways.